Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 The arrow notation shows a chain of the previous frame address which lets it walk backwards until 0, which is the end.

+And in general in gdb, a right arrow is a pointer and a left arrow is a raw value

 You can run backtrace (bt) to see it:

 ```